 As many of you may remember, few years ago I was invited to the Yukon by Canadian curator Harreson Tanner for an extraordinary experience.
-For two weeks, we would travel from Whitehorse to Dawson City to Ross River, along with Yukon photographer Christian Kuntz, on a curatorial tour of 17 artists’ studios to explore possibilities of developing projects that could generate greater awareness of the territory’s visual artists in the U.S., particularly the East Coast.
+For two weeks, we traveled from Whitehorse to Dawson City to Ross River, along with Yukon photographer Christian Kuntz, on a curatorial tour of 17 artists’ studios to explore possibilities of developing projects that could generate greater awareness of the territory’s visual artists in the U.S., particularly the East Coast.

 As we visited each studio, I experienced the Yukon in an extraordinary way – through the stories and artwork of each of these talented artists.